Retain7/Wimbledon_2026/README.md

 - **Multicollinearity.** The win-rate features (`grass_win_rate`, `ytd_win_rate`, `top10_win_rate`, `peak_wimb_rate`) and the serve features (`grass_serve_quality`, `ace_rate`, `second_serve_won_pct`) are correlated by construction (r = 0.5–0.7 between related pairs; `rank_diff` and `wimb_formula_diff` are r = -0.83).
 A regression's coefficients would be unstable under this; a tree ensemble is unaffected.
 - **Non-independence of observations.** A player's form and fatigue carry from match to match within a tournament, so the assumption behind standard regression inference doesn't hold cleanly here either.

-A neural network would in principle handle the non-linearity too, but grass is the shortest ATP season by a wide margin (~10% of tour matches), so the effective sample size is too small to train one without overfitting, and it would sacrifice the interpretability that matters for sanity-checking a sports model.
+A neural network would in principle handle the non-linearity too, but grass is the shortest ATP season by a wide margin (~10% of tour matches), so the effective sample size on the grass-specific features is too small to train without overfitting, and it would sacrifice the interpretability of the model.

 ### Hyperparameters